-Rebif Rebidose is a preassembled, single-use autoinjector for taking Rebif.
+Rebif Rebidose is a prefilled, preassembled autoinjector, and yet another option for taking Rebif.

 - No assembly required

-- Needle stays covered before and after injection process
+- Covered needle before and after the injection

 - Flexible dosing options (44 mcg and 22 mcg)

 You should only use Rebif Rebidose after you have received proper training from a medical professional.
 An MS LifeLines Nurse may be able to provide injection training to you in the comfort of your home.

 Speak to your doctor to see if Rebif and Rebif Rebidose are the right options for you.

 Meet Rebif Rebidose Watch this video to learn about 1 way to take Rebif.